PrisonTeam/Prison/docs/prison_docs_310_guide_placeholders.md

 Placeholders within prison can now be dynamically customized without having to make any changes to any configurations.
 The same placeholder can be used in multiple place, each with different configurations.
 This is now possible through the use of placeholder attributes and offers a large degree of customization.

-The placeholder attributes is additional text that is added at the end of a placeholder but within the escape characters.
+The **Placeholder Attributes** is additional text that is added at the end of a placeholder but within the escape characters.
 The placeholder attribute always begins with a double colon `::` and each parameter is separated with a single colon `:`.
-Some placeholders cannot use the attributes, and not all attributes can be used on a placeholder that will work with an attribute.
-See additonal information below pertain to each attribute.
+Some placeholders cannot use the attributes, and not all attributes can be used on a placeholder.
+See additional information below that pertains to each attribute.

-Here are a couple of basic placeholders, as they are listed, and as they would be used for a mine named **temp5**.
+As of v3.3.0-alpha.11h one placeholder can have more than one Placeholder Attribute, but they have to be of a different type.
+At this time, this really is not beneficial since the Placeholder Attributes are specific to a certain type of data.
+But this opens the door to future possibilities that are not possible currently, such as hybrid between a bar graph with a value super-imposed on top of it.

+The following shows how a few placeholder need to have the "minename" replaced with the actual mine's name.
+For these examples, we will use a mine named **temp5**.

 * **prison_mines_size_minename** - `{prison_mines_size_temp5}`
 * **prison_mines_remaining_minename** - `{prison_mines_remaining_temp5}`